octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 ```

 ### Hand-ons

-Let's create the migration file for our raffle contract: `1_deploy_raffle.js`
+Let's create the migration file for our _Raffle_ contract: `1_deploy_raffle.js`.

-First, we need to import the contract (Step 1)

-Second, we need to define the initial storage, which should have the following fields:
+We need to import the contract (step 1) then define the initial storage, which should have the following fields:
 - admin: `address`
 - close_date: `timestamp`
 - jackpot: `mutez`